liana-ngo/resale-pricer/README.md

 Export your sales history from your platform's seller dashboard and format to match.
 Dates should be `YYYY-MM-DD`.
 Status is `sold` or `active`.

-Two data files are included in this repo:
-- `data/depop_full_alltime.csv` — complete selling history (Jul 2020 – Mar 2026, 583 listings).
-Use this to run the full analysis including the before/after comparison.
+Data is in `data/depop_full_alltime.csv` — complete selling history (Jul 2020 – Mar 2026, 583 listings).
+To use with your own shop, export your sales history and format to match.
-- `data/sample/depop_listings.csv` — smaller slice (196 listings, Jan 2025 onward) if you want a faster test run or a cleaner starting point to understand the schema.

 ---